Out of Desert Botanical Garden

 We have a rooms reserved for all registered attendees.

-We’re excited for this smaller conference format experience, including everyone staying together at the Saguaro Hotel in Old Town Scottsdale.
+We’re excited for this smaller conference format experience, including everyone staying together at The Monarch in Old Town Scottsdale.
 Our hotel contract requires us to fill our room block, which is why we are including the hotel price in the ticket.
 We may be able to offer a conference price without hotel for a limited number of local attendees.
 If you live in the Phoenix area and hope to stay off-site for the conference, email email@example.com for availability.

 After registering, you will get an email with details about the conference including key dates, hotel information, and more.
 Be sure to stay connected via email to receive crucial event communication including surveys about your preferences and updates as needed.